-1. The Pit Stop daily dinner service, which averages RM1,900 daily.
+1. The Pit Stop Lunch Service, for between 100 and 150 homeless and urban poor.
+The costs for this averages between RM1,200 and RM1,800 daily.
 Please do visit our funding appeal page to contribute.

-3. The Pit Stop Food Rescue Program - Each day, Malaysians waste up to 15,000 tonnes of food, of which 3,000 tonnes are still edible.
-These food only need to be redistributed or repurposed.
+2. The Pit Stop Food Rescue Program - Each day, Malaysians waste up to 15,000 tonnes of food, of which 3,000 tonnes are still edible.
+These food only need to be redistributed or repurposed, especially during this pandemic.
 However, food rescue comes with its own costs in terms of logistics, fuel and storage costs.
-While the benefits generally outweigh the costs, we need your support to continue rescuing and redistributing food.
+While the benefits generally outweigh the costs, we need your financial support to continue rescuing and redistributing food.

 3. The Pit Stop Welfare Homes Support Program - The global pandemic and resulting global economic downturn has severely impacted numerous homes and orphanages that rely on ad hoc contributions to feed their residents.
 A number of them turned to the Pit Stop Community Cafe, which now supports up to 20 homes by supplementing their food needs.